 The FOPC held their inaugural meeting on April 17 and 18 at the University of Florida.
 In the coming months, the FOPC will be developing a strategic plan that will serve as the blueprint for legislation, program, and funding strategies to maximize the State’s ability to reduce unrestrained motor vehicle occupant crashes.
 For more information about the FOPC and to learn of upcoming meetings, please visit http://floridaoprc.ce.ufl.edu/oprc/coalition.asp.

 UFTI Participates in FDOT Research Program Peer Exchange

 The Florida Department of Transportation (FDOT) held a research program peer exchange on April 25-27, 2017, to exchange information and best practices.
 This peer exchange was held to create a road map for the Florida DOT research program based on national priorities and emerging technologies.
 The meeting was held in Tallahassee and included participants from the UFTI, AASHTO, FHWA, TRB, NCHRP, IBM, Caltrans, Georgia DOT, Montana DOT, Texas A&M Transportation Institute, University of Albany.
-For a full recap on the event click here.

 Route Condition Tool Webinar Recap

 On May 4, PJ Smith, Senior GIS Analyst, Urban Designer with the East Central Florida Regional Planning Council delivered a webinar on The Route Condition Tool, a master Geographic Information Systems (GIS) transportation database that aims to improve walkability and safety by providing urban planners and engineers with a comprehensive and never-before-seen view of their transportation systems.